anwyho/aoc2020/README.md

 This is one of the Advent of Code 2020 solutions that I'm most proud of.
-I loved working through this problem, discovering new optimizations, and ultimately, explaining it all in an understandable way.
+I loved working through this problem, discovering new optimizations, and explaining it as clearly as I can.

 # Day 11 Write-Up